Full time - Remote

 Our mission is to build trust and alignments among members to fight climate change in a just and equitable way.
 We envision a powerful, inclusive, and trusting network of US organizations who worked together to meet the global goals in the Paris Climate Agreement and exceed the US targets outlined in that agreement.
 USCAN’s theory of change is that if we work together we will successfully impact climate change.
 This is rooted in the belief that our network members must double down on democracy and relationships in order to pursue our shared goals.
 Our inside game and our outside game members must be in relationships with each other and coordinate in areas where they decide that working together will enable us to meet the network’s vision.
 We're a strong organization with consistent fundraising results: ~$3M a year.
 Now, as the climate crisis looms, we have to radically expand USCAN's resources and build a new kind of movement.
 This means we are creating a new role with a real opportunity to help bend the climate curve.

 This brand new position will diversify and accelerate funding from individual giving streams.
-Specifically, the Development Director will build the Arm in Arm grassroots peer-to-peer/crowdsourcing fundraising program, manage the grants program consultants, and build the individual sponsorship program for USCAN, with increased major donor participation to meet the goals of an aggressive fundraising plan.
+Specifically, the Fundraising Manager will build the Arm in Arm grassroots peer-to-peer/crowdsourcing fundraising program, manage the grants program consultants, and build the individual sponsorship program for USCAN, with increased major donor participation to meet the goals of an aggressive fundraising plan.
 We need a person that can lead a new, scalable fundraising strategy for USCAN and it’s program Arm in Arm to reach a four-year $60.0 million campaign goal that will address the climate crisis.
+It will be the job of the Development Director to oversee our fundraising strategies, in particular to tap into the rising grassroots tide for climate justice.
+The Executive Director will continue to lead on most foundation relationships, leaving space for the Development Director to creatively build a new kind of fundraising model for a new kind of climate movement."